YakoubBenaisa/Moodle-Api-Handler/README.md

 For a complete API reference, import the `moodle_api_collection.json` file into Postman.

+## Session Token Security

+This API uses a secure session token approach to maintain authentication state:

+- When a user logs in with valid Moodle credentials, the API generates a unique session token (UUID)
+- The session token serves as a reference key to the user's Moodle session cookies stored in the server's cache
+- No sensitive credentials are stored in the database or persistent storage
+- Session tokens expire after 2 hours of inactivity
+- All subsequent API requests require this session token as a query parameter
+- The server reconstructs the authenticated session for each request using the cached cookies

+This approach provides several security benefits:
+- Credentials are never stored, only the cookies needed to maintain the Moodle session
+- Session tokens are randomly generated UUIDs, making them difficult to guess
+- The temporary cache storage ensures sessions are automatically cleaned up
+- No sensitive data is exposed to the client beyond the session token itself

 ## Configuration

 Edit `moodle/settings.py` to configure database settings, allowed hosts, and other Django settings.